nihole/md2docx/README.md

 - Python with pywin32 - pywin32 is used for Word file change
 - MS Word (docx) - resulting document

+## Procedure

+- if the document is large (for example, LLD), divide it into smaller pieces.
+Manage several small documents instead of one large.
+- use MarkDown with one of the markdown editors (I use Typora)
+- use GIT (gitlab, GithHub)
+- generate Microsoft Word document with all necessary styles, fields, templates,.. when it is needed.
+It should be one click procedure.

 ## High Level Workflow

 - Only MarkDown files are modified manually.
 Instead of managing one large file, it’s easy to manage several smaller ones